Sooty's Amazing Adventures

-Sooty's Amazing Adventures is an animated spin off series of the Sooty franchise which aired from 6 January 1997 to 30 March 1998.
+Sooty's Amazing Adventures is a British animated spin off series of the Sooty franchise which aired from 6 January 1997 to 30 March 1998.
 In this incarnation, he is a fully bodied bear free from the puppeteer's hand.

 Setting and location

 The gang live in the Fanshawe Theatre in an unknown English coastal town.
 The four embark on their adventures through a trapdoor located on the theatre's main stage which would take them to various places and times.
 However more often than not the trapdoor fails to send them to their desired location.

 Main characters

 Sooty - A quiet and smart bear who is the undisputed leader of the gang.
 Sooty is the only character in the show that does not talk (yet sometimes makes a rattling noise when he either nods or shakes his head).
 And being a mute bear finds communication difficult but often gets what he is trying to say across to the rest of the cast.
 He wears a pair of bright red dungarees with two white buttons.
 And usually saves his friends with his trusty magic wand which he is only permitted to use once per adventure.

 Sweep (voiced by Rob Rackstraw) - Now being able to speak with a rather groany sort of voice rather than the 'squeak' he is so well known for.
 Sweep is not the brainiest of the bunch and often thinks of nothing else than food which often involves 'sausages'.
 A rather cowardly dog, he never usually hangs around when danger is near.
-He wears green and blue dungarees and a red collar.
+He wears green and blue dungarees, a white-nappy and a red collar.

 Soo (voiced by Susie Blake) - A young child girl panda with an attitude who does not stand for any of the mischief the other two usually get themselves into.
 Soo could be seen as the sensible one who whips the others into some kind of organisation.
 She wears a blue dress and a light blue sash with a yellow flower on it and a white-nappy.

 Little Cousin Scampi (voiced by Jimmy Hibbert) - The smallest and youngest of the gang, and Sooty's little cousin too.
 If mischief has been aroused, it is most probably this little bear who has orchestrated it.
 Little Cousin Scampi appears in a schoolboy outfit.